 Google is to the internet, as Amazon is to ecommerce.
-But over the years, Google has tried to get its foot further through Amazon’s door by experimenting with its own online Shopping destination, retail ads and surfaces.
+But over the years, Google has tried to get its foot further through Amazon’s door by experimenting with its own online Shopping destination and ad services.

-During this time, Google has also unveiled a plethora of new, updated and resurrected words and names that have become, candidly, confusing to track.
-So, to help everyone out, we’ve created a dictionary of all the main Google-related ecommerce terms we could think of.
+Today, Google offers various surfaces, ad types and destinations for online shoppers.
+It has coined a plethora of new, updated and resurrected terms along the way that have become, candidly, confusing to track.
+So, to help everyone out, we’ve created a dictionary of all the main Google-related ecommerce words we could think of.
 If we missed any, let us know by tweeting us @zentailcommerce or shooting us an email at firstname.lastname@example.org.

 General Google Ecommerce Terms